 The smoother the edges are now, the less you’ll have to sand later.

-When you’ve got all of your joints taped and mudded, let them sit overnight.
+Let them sit overnight when you’ve got all of your joints taped and mudded.
 You’ll usually find some small (or not so small) mistakes that you need to fix.

 It’s much better to catch them early.